eanderton/grapnel/README.md

 repository.
 This means that your project may be composed of unstable code the instant 'go get' is done with its installation pass.

-A bigger problem is that the process is not repatable, because there's no way to inform go of specifically which version, branch, tag, or commit to install.
+A bigger problem is that the process is not repeatable, because there's no way to inform go of specifically which version, branch, tag, or commit to install.

 This would encourage developers to manually resolve the issue in any number